The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-He uses his insurance portal to submit photos of damage and receipts for temporary cleanup, enabling faster claims processing.
+He uses his insurance portal to submit photos of damage and receipts for temporary cleanup, which speeds up claims processing.

 Scenario C: Legacy & Upgrade for Accessibility

 Susan, age 70, remains living independently but recognizes that as she ages, mobility may become more challenging.
-She insured her home through the AARP/The Hartford programme and opted for the “Replacement Plus/Easy Living Upgrade” feature.
+She insured her home through the AARP Home Insurance by the Hartford Insurance program and opted for the “Replacement Plus/Easy Living Upgrade” feature.

 Later, a covered loss triggers the upgrade option: as part of the rebuild, she chooses to install lever‐style door handles, lower countertops for wheelchair access (anticipating future needs), and grab bars in the bathroom.